 After the affidavit and all other mutual consent divorce papers are signed, you’re officially divorced.

-You can now remarry or move to another state after waiting a specific amount of time.
-This period of time depends on your state.
+You can now remarry or move to another state after waiting a specific time.
+This period depends on your state.
 If you have children, the court may prohibit or restrict you from moving until they reach the age of majority.

 But before you make any major life decisions, you should read the divorce decree for any orders the judge included.
 The judge may have included orders for child support or child custody that you and your ex-spouse need to put in place.